 For those in the US, you will want to register your copyright with the Library of Congress.
 There are links at the top of the Library of Congress’s website with helpful tips and information.
 First, you will need to create an account.

-1. Scroll down to where it says Register Your Works and click on Learn More.
+- Scroll down to Register Your Works and click on Learn More.

-4. You will now be able to create an account so you can log in anytime you need to add a new copyright or change your information.
+- You will now be able to create an account so you can log in anytime you need to add a new copyright or update your information.

-Now that you have an account, you will proceed with registering the copyright for your book.
+Now that you have an account, proceed with registering the copyright for your book.

 As of the last update to this article (February 2024), the fee to register your copyright is $65.
 You can pay by credit card or directly from your bank account.
 After you pay, you will receive an email from the Library of Congress with a link on how to upload or mail your manuscript.
 Don’t forget to do this step as it is necessary in order to complete your copyright certification.
 You can also access this information by clicking Continue on the payment confirmation page.